Double projection for reconstructing dynamical systems: between stochastic and deterministic regimes: Results

 \paragraph{Quantitative evaluation}

 For a more detailed evaluation of the DPDSR method, we test it on six datasets (Sec.~\ref{sec:datasets}): 1) Lorenz, the well-known classic example of deterministic chaos \citep{Lorenz63}.
-Even though training models of deterministic chaos is not the main target of the work, it is an important special case for stochastic methods too; 2) Cell cycle, a six-dimensional model of cell division cycle, generated by a deterministic chaotic model \citep{RomondEtAl99}; 3) Double well, the dataset described above; 4) RNN, time series generated by a large recurrent neural network in chaotic regime, of which only one variable is observed.
-Due to the complexity of the model and minimal observation, we expect that the deterministic dynamics cannot be recovered, and stochastic model would prove to be a better alternative; 5) Neuron, an experimental dataset of somatic voltage of a rat pyramidal neuron driven by random and unknown stimulus current; 6) ECG, an electrocardiogram signal of a healthy adult.
+Even though training models of deterministic chaos is not the main target of the work, it is an important special case for stochastic methods too; 2) Cell cycle, a six-dimensional model of cell division cycle, generated by a deterministic chaotic model \citep{RomondEtAl99}; 3) Double well, the dataset described above; 4) RNN, time series generated by a large recurrent neural network in chaotic regime \citep{SompolinskyEtAl88}, of which only one variable is observed.
+Due to the complexity of the model and minimal observation, we expect that the deterministic dynamics cannot be recovered, and stochastic model would prove to be a better alternative; 5) Neuron, an experimental dataset of somatic voltage of a rat pyramidal neuron driven by random and unknown stimulus current \citep{JolivetEtAl06}; 6) ECG, an electrocardiogram signal of a healthy adult \citep{ReissEtAl19}.

 We evaluate the quality of the reconstruction based on three criteria (Sec.~\ref{sec:eval-crit}).
 First, the distribution distance $D_d$: the similarity of the spatial distributions of the original and model-generated data.
 Specifically, we generate long time series with the trained model, collapse the data across time, and compare the distributions using Wasserstein distance.
 Second, the spectral distance $D_s$: the similarity of the original and model-generated data in the frequency domain.
 We compute the power spectra of the original and model-generated data, and compare those using the Hellinger distance.
 And third, the short-term prediction error $\text{PE}_{20}$ of the model-generated trajectories when starting from a state estimated from past data.
 For the ECG dataset, we also include the distance of interspike intervals $D_\text{ISI}$ as an important measure of the reconstruction quality.
+We summarize these measures in a cumulative score, which we define as a weighted sum of the described measures, ${S = w_1 D_d + w_2 D_s + w_3 \text{PE}_{20} + w_4 D_\text{ISI}}$.
+Considering the different nature of the datasets, we set the weights differently for the different datasets in order to reflect the importance of the measures for each specific dataset (Sec.~\ref{sec:eval-crit}).
+The results of the separate components are however also presented.